highcharts/highcharts/docs/dashboards/edit-mode.md

 ![edit-mode-tooltip.png](edit-mode-tooltip.png)

+Note that when dashboard is declared with custom HTML structure, only the component setting can be edited.
+The layout cannot be changed.

 Next to the burger menu, the [Add Component](#add-component) button is added.

 ## Add Component

+Available only when dashboard is declared with the layout system- using the `gui` configuration.

 The `Add Component` button allows the user to add a new component.
 When clicked, a sidebar appears, which lets you choose the type of component you want to add and then by drag&drop component type can be selected and dragged to the correct place, which is also indicated by the drop marker.